turbot/guardrails-docs/docs/getting-started/getting-started-gcp/connect-project/index.md

 In this guide you will connect a GCP account to Guardrails.

-This is the second guide in the *Getting started with AWS* series.
+This is the second guide in the *Getting started with GCP* series.

 ## Prerequisites